Care After Separation and Divorce

 - Ask for help from friends and loved ones.

-Recovering from the trauma of separation or divorce is not done alone.
-This program is designed to provide resources for those who are recently separated or divorced or have already filed for divorce.
-Our ten week session offers the tools to help men and women through the journey of initial stress, anger and guilt, establishing healthy boundaries, self-care, life balance and over-coming loneliness to ultimately move toward forgiveness, happiness and growth.
+This program is designed to provide resources for those who are recently separated or divorced, or for those who are still challenged by their divorce.
+The ten week session offers tools to help men and women through the journey of initial stress, anger and guilt, establishing healthy boundaries, self-care, life balance and over-coming loneliness to ultimately move toward forgiveness, happiness and growth.
 The Moving Forward Program is intended to help separated and divorced persons understand the process of healing and moving forward.